xommmax/flutter-guidelines/README.md

 ```

 - Handle library or tool errors in data source and convert them to app custom exception.
-- Only receive as input primitive or business object and output business objects or primitive.
+- Only receive as input primitive or domain object and output domain objects or primitive.
 - Implementations of the **Data Source API** should be named with the **Data Source class** name as suffix.
 - Return Asynchronous type for public API (Future or Stream).
 - Implementation of the data sources should not change their public API (return type, method arguments).